 Extra DUI Patrols

-Getting a ticket for DUI is not only dangerous and expensive, it will impact your auto insurance rates
+DUI Ticket: Driving impaired is dangerous, costly and will impact your auto insurance rates

-Getting a DUI could cost $10,000 or more in fines and court costs - but it doesn’t stop there.
-Depending on your insurance company, you could end up paying at least double for auto insurance or be dropped by your insurance company altogether.
+Getting a DUI could cost $10,000 or more in fines and court costs, but it doesn’t stop there.
+Depending on your insurance company, you could end up paying at least double for auto insurance or be non-renewed by your insurance company altogether.

-Your driving record is a primary factor when an insurer determines your auto insurance premium.
-Insurance companies typically run a motor vehicle report upon renewal of your auto policy.
-That’s when your insurer will discover your DUI.
-As a result, your rates will likely increase or your policy may not be renewed.
+A driving record is a primary factor insurers use to determine auto insurance premiums.
+Insurance companies may review a motor vehicle report upon renewal of an auto policy.
+If so, that is when an insurer will discover any citations, including a DUI on a driving record.
+Drivers with an infraction for DUI – for alcohol or drugs (legal or illegal) – would likely see a premium increase or surcharge, or their policy may not be renewed.

 The way DUI’s are handled by each state and insurer varies and depends on circumstances and the insurance company.
 The best protection for drivers and passengers is to be diligent and make sure the driver is responsible and always sober.